A chronology of key events:

 2011 October - Michael D Higgins of the Labour Party is elected president.

-2011 December - Taoiseach Enda Kenny addresses the nation on the forthcoming budget, which begins the process of moving Ireland towards a deficit of no more than 3% of GDP by 2015.
-This is only the sixth time a taoiseach has addressed the nation.
+2011 December - Taoiseach Enda Kenny unveils budget touted as beginning begins the process of moving towards a deficit of no more than 3% of GDP by 2015.

 2012 June - Irish voters approve European Union fiscal treaty by 60% at a referendum, thereby endorsing the government's commitment to an EU-backed austerity programme.Bank deal